Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Figures of Merit

 Throughout this review, we use the convention that the \textit{forward} direction of an an isolator refers to the direction in which it transmits signals, while the \textit{backward} direction refers to the direction in which it isolates signals, or suppresses their transmission.
 Note that in some references this convention is reversed.

-Some of the most important figures of merit and performance characteristics are defined as follows: \begin{itemize} \item \textbf{Isolation ratio.} The isolation ratio, or often just referred to as the \textit{isolation}, refers to the ratio of the transmitted signal power in the forward direction to the transmitted signal power in the backward direction.
+Some of the most important figures of merit and performance characteristics are defined as follows: \begin{itemize} \item \textbf{Isolation ratio.} The isolation ratio, or often just referred to as the \textit{isolation}, refers to the ratio of the transmission coefficient in the forward direction to the transmission coefficient in the backward direction.
 An ideal isolator should provide infinite signal isolation, meaning that there is no signal transmission in the backward direction. \item \textbf{Bandwidth.} The bandwidth of an isolator generally refers to the frequency extent of a signal that it isolates, or suppresses, in the backward direction and that it transmits in the forward direction.
-In some devices, these two aspects of the bandwidth, e.g. in the forward and backward directions, can be decoupled.
-For example, a device may provide isolation over a much narrower bandwidth in the backward direction than it provides for signal transmission in the forward direction. \item \textbf{Insertion loss.} The insertion loss refers to the attenuation experienced by a signal propagating in the forward direction of the isolator.
-An ideal isolator should provide unity transmission, and thus zero insertion loss, in the forward direction. \item \textbf{Footprint.} The footprint of an isolator could generally be defined as the physical volume that it occupies.
-Because we limit our focus to planar integrated optical circuits in this review, we generally choose to define the footprint in terms an area rather than a volume.
+In some devices, the forward and backward bandwidth may be different.
+For example, a device may provide isolation over a much narrower bandwidth in the backward direction than it provides for signal transmission in the forward direction. \item \textbf{Signal distortion.} Over its operating bandwidth, an ideal isolator should transmit a signal in the forward direction without distortion.
+Examples of distortion can include changes to the pulse linewidth or chirping.
+An ideal isolator should have a linear phase response over its bandwidth with uniform signal transmission.
+In dynamically modulated isolators, an additional concern could be harmonic signal distortion from the modulation. \item \textbf{Insertion loss.} The insertion loss refers to the attenuation experienced by a signal propagating in the forward direction of the isolator.
+An ideal isolator should provide unity transmission, and thus zero insertion loss, in the forward direction. \item \textbf{Return loss.} The return loss, or reflection, refers to the portion of a signal returned to the input port of the isolator.
+Following the discussion on insertion loss above, an ideal isolator should have zero return loss for signals in the forward direction.
+This characteristic is especially important for laser protection because signals reflected into the laser cavity can result in instability and performance degradation. \item \textbf{Footprint.} The footprint of an integrated optical isolator could generally be defined as the physical area that it occupies on a chip.
 In some devices, such as long optical waveguides, we interchangeably use footprint to refer to just the waveguide length, which is the dominant device dimension. \item \textbf{Tunability.} The tunability of an isolator refers to the extent to which the nonreciprocal response can be tuned via some parameter of the device, e.g. by reconfiguring the isolator at run time.
-For example, in certain isolator designs that we consider the spectral response can shifted, allowing the isolator to operate in different frequency or wavelength bands. \item \textbf{Power consumption.} Unlike magneto-optical isolators, dynamically modulated isolators require an active modulation to enable their nonreciprocal response.
-Therefore, the power consumption associated with generating the modulation can be an important consideration. \end{itemize}
+For example, in certain isolator designs that we consider the spectral response can be shifted, allowing the isolator to operate in different frequency bands. \item \textbf{Power consumption.} Unlike magneto-optical isolators, dynamically modulated isolators require an active modulation to enable their nonreciprocal response.
+Therefore, the power consumption associated with generating the modulation can be an important consideration. \item \textbf{Robustness.} The performance of an ideal isolator should be robust to environmental factors and fabrication variations.
+For example, an ideal isolator would have a response that is stable, or at least predictable, to changes in ambient temperature. \end{itemize}